roaatech/rosaas-docs/content/en/docs/user-manual/tenant/product-tabs.md

 ---
 title: "Tenant's Product Tabs"
-lead: "The Product Tabs on the Tenant Details page provide insights into the digital products that a tenant has subscribed to within ROSAS.
+lead: "The Product Tabs on the Tenant Details page provide insights into the digital products that a tenant has subscribed to within RoSaaS.
 Each tab offers specific information about the product subscription, including status, health check details, and subscription history."
 date: 2023-08-10T10:00:00+03:00
 lastmod: 2023-08-10T10:00:00+03:00
 draft: false